latk/ganzua/README.md

 This tool will try to be as granular as the original constraint.
 For example, given the old constraint `foo>=3.5` and the new version `4.7.2`, the constraint would be updated to `foo>=4.7`.

+If no `pyproject.toml` is specified explicitly, the one in the current working directory will be used.

 **Options:**